-Within coastal high hazard areas established in Section 9 of this ordinance, the following standards shall apply:
+Within coastal high hazard areas established in Section 6.12.114, the following standards shall apply:

-(a) All new construction and substantial improvements shall be elevated on adequately anchored pilings or columns and securely anchored to such pilings or columns so that the lowest horizontal portion of the structural members of the lowest floor (excluding the pilings or columns) is elevated to or above the base flood elevation plus the required foot of freeboard.
+- a.
+All new construction and substantial improvements shall be elevated on adequately anchored pilings or columns and securely anchored to such pilings or columns so that the lowest horizontal portion of the structural members of the lowest floor (excluding the pilings or columns) is elevated to or above the base flood elevation plus the required foot of freeboard.
 The pile or column foundation, and the structure attached and hereto, shall be anchored to resist flotation, collapse, or lateral movement from the effects of wind and water loads acting simultaneously on all building components.
 Water loading values used shall be those associated with the base flood plus freeboard.
-Wind loading values used shall be those required by applicable State or local building standards.
+Wind loading values used shall be those required by applicable State or local building standards. - b.
+All new construction shall be located on the landward side of the reach of mean high tide.

-- (b) All new construction shall be located on the landward side of the reach of mean high tide. - (c) All new construction and substantial improvements shall have the space below the lowest floor free of obstructions or constructed with breakaway walls.
-Such temporarily enclosed space shall not be used for human habitation. - (d) Fill shall not be used for structural support of buildings. - (e) Man-made alteration of sand dunes that would increase potential flood damage is prohibited. - (f) The Floodplain Administrator shall obtain and maintain the following records: - (1) Certification by a registered engineer or architect that a proposed structure complies with Section 26(a) of this ordinance. - (2) The elevation (in relation to mean sea level) of the bottom of the lowest structural member of the lowest floor (excluding pilings or columns) of all new and substantially improved structures and whether such structures contain a basement.
+- c.
+All new construction and substantial improvements shall have the space below the lowest floor free of obstructions or constructed with breakaway walls.
+Such temporarily enclosed space shall not be used for human habitation. - d.
+Fill shall not be used for structural support of buildings. - e.
+Manmade alteration of sand dunes that would increase potential flood damage is prohibited. - f.
+The Floodplain Administrator shall obtain and maintain the following records: - 1) Certification by a registered engineer or architect that a proposed structure complies with subsection (a) of this section. - 2) The elevation (in relation to mean sea level) of the bottom of the lowest structural member of the lowest floor (excluding pilings or columns) of all new and substantially improved structures and whether such structures contain a basement.